urschrei/pyzotero/readme.md

         * `Group ID`.
 Example: `{'item': 'T4AH4RZA'}`
         * Several key/value pairs can be included in the dict.
 If an API call requires a particular request parameter and you fail to include it, an error will be raised
         * Valid keys: `'item'`, `'tag'`, `'collection'`, `'group'`
+3. If you wish to pass request parameters, but no URL parameters, pass an empty dict: `retrieve_data(api_request, {}, {request parameters})`
-3. You can now iterate through `item`'s entries and retrieve values in any way you wish, e.g.:
+4. You can now iterate through `item`'s entries and retrieve values in any way you wish, e.g.:
     * `item.entries[0]['title']`
     * `item.entries[0]['zapi_id']`
     These values can then be fed back into subsequent calls to `retrieve_data`
-4. If you wish to pass request parameters, but no URL parameters, pass an empty dict: `retrieve_data(api_request, {}, {request parameters})`
-5. The main() function contains an example, passing the 'All Items' method with URL parameters which restrict the result set
-6. In addition, there exist the `item_data()`, `gen_item_data()` and `collections_data()` functions: they take the result of `retrieve_data` (a `feedparser` dict), and return a list containing one or more dicts which contain the item data (type, creator, url, ISSN, ID, title &c.), which represents the bulk of the usefulness of Zotero (and thus, of this endeavour). `item_data` can be used to parse the result of any API call which returns **items**. `collections_data()` can be used to parse the result of any API call which returns **collections**. `gen_item_data()` returns identical data to `item_data()`, but in the form of a generator object
-7. The dicts returned by the above functions do not consistently contain the same values; depending on the Zotero item data, various fields may be present or missing.
-You should not depend upon the existence of a returned key/value pair for a given item, but check for its existence before any further processing
+5. The following convenience functions are also available, and can be called with the result of a `retrieve_data()` call as the only argument:
+    * `items_data()`: returns a list of dicts containing each **item's** data (author, title, publisher &c)
+    * `gen_items_data()`: returns a generator object of dicts containing each **item's** data (author, title, publisher &c)
+    * `collections_data()`: returns a list of dicts containing each **collection's** data (ID, title, number of subcollections)
+    * `groups_data()`: returns a list of dicts containing each **group's** data (owner, title, total number of items)
-8. The `Zotero` object also has a `total_items()` method, which returns a count of all items in the library of the specified user ID
+6. In addition, the Zotero object has a `total_items()` method, which returns the total number of items in a user's library

 # Notes #

 All currently available API calls have been implemented and documented (see below).
-Calling an API method which requires an optional parameter without specifying one will cause the call to fail with a `400: Bad Request` error. **URL parameters will supersede API calls which should return e.g. a single item:** `https://api.zotero.org/users/436/items/ABC?start=50&limit=10` will return 10 items beginning at position 50, even though `ABC` does not exist.
+Calling an API method which requires an optional parameter without specifying one will raise a `ParamNotPassed` error. **URL parameters will supersede API calls which should return e.g. a single item:** `https://api.zotero.org/users/436/items/ABC?start=50&limit=10` will return 10 items beginning at position 50, even though `ABC` does not exist.
 Be aware of this, and don't pass URL parameters which do not apply to a given API method.

 # Currently Available API Calls #